rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### close

-- clear and hide the video player
+Unsets the `source` of the video player and then hides the video player.

 ```js
 VideoPlayer.close()